natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-10-day-sixtynine.markdown

 ![Leslie on the radio](/assets/blog_photos/190210/Radio_Leslie.jpg)

 Radio communication at larger distances is possible because we have a repeater on top of the glacier.
 A repeater receives a signal at one frequency and transmits the same signal at a different frequency.
 It is solar powered because of the remoteness.
 It needs to be on a high spot in the landscape, because signals travel in a straight line (thus it cannot curve around a hill).
 It is analogous to what stickers say on a semitruck: *if you cannot see me (in my mirror), I cannot see you*.
-Same with the repeater - it can only receive and transmit if you can see it, also from afar (binoculars may be needed to see it).
+Same with the repeater - it can only receive and transmit if you can see it, also from afar.

 So, the top of the glacier is ideal!